camunda/camunda-docs-manual/content/update/minor/72-to-73/was.md

 ---

-title: 'Migrate from Camunda BPM 7.2 to Camunda BPM 7.3'
+title: "Update an IBM Websphere Installation from 7.2 to 7.3"
-weight: 150

 menu:
   main:
-    name: "7.2 to 7.3"
+    name: "Webshere"
-    identifier: "installation-guide-full-was-upgrade-73"
+    identifier: "migration-guide-72-was"
-    parent: "installation-guide-full-was-upgrade"
+    parent: "migration-guide-72"

 ---